– Detailed 2018 Africa Twin Adventure Sports Review / Buyer’s Guide + Africa Twin VS Adventure Sports CRF1000L2

 Honda’s Africa Twin platform grows today with the announcement of the 2018 CRF1000L2 Africa Twin Adventure Sports, which was introduced alongside an updated standard 2018 CRF1000L Africa Twin at the EICMA motorcycle show in Milan.
 Following a European release early next year, both models will be available in the USA in summer of 2018.
-Suggested retail price for the Adventure Sports model is approximately $2,000 higher than that of the current ‘standard’ Africa Twin.
 If you haven’t checked out the changes regular 2018 Africa Twin, click on the image below for a link to my overview on all od the changes for it:

 Displayed previously in concept form, and developed as a powerful extension of the “True Adventure” mantra that drives the Africa Twin platform, the new Adventure Sports version features increased suspension travel, added ground clearance, enhanced creature comforts, and a larger fuel tank for extended range.
 Both the Adventure Sports and the standard Africa Twin feature a long list of updates to the engine, electronics, and rider interface, while continuing to offer an ideal balance of power and light weight.